cikeZ00/raptoreum-cl_guide/Guide.md

-Once you are up and running you can use `./raptoreum-cli -?` to get a list of all available commands
+Once you are up and running you can use `./raptoreum-cli -?` to get a list of available commands

 ### 2) Sync